hoangsonww/Mongo-Redis-RabbitMQ-ELK-Stack/README.md

 │   ├── config.js    # Configuration file for Redis and MongoDB
 │   ├── seed.js      # Script to populate MongoDB with sample data
 │   └── test.js      # Script to test the Redis-Mongo flow
+├── elk-stack
+│   ├── index.js     # Core logic for logging using the ELK stack & testing the stack
 └── postgresql
     └── app.js       # Core logic for PostgreSQL
     └── config.js    # Configuration file for PostgreSQL